gvwilson/fiction/iffy/index.md

 She sighed.
-She would like nothing better than to close her eyes and let the summer sun warm her face, but the backstay cable *did* need mending, and it wasn't as if the engine was going to put itself back together---not on a ship as simple-minded as the *Guinevere*.
+She would like nothing better than to close her eyes and let the summer sun warm her face, but the backstay cable *did* need mending, and it wasn't as if the engine was going to put itself back together—not on a ship as simple-minded as the *Guinevere*.

 She patted her coat